 Born and raised in Anchorage, Jesse is deeply committed to building a sustainable and equitable future.
 With over a decade of experience in data management and visualization, he brings expertise gained from working at the City of Portland and Nike to his current role with ICF International.
 His career includes serving as a United States R

 Born and raised in Anchorage, Michael brings over 15 years of experience in grassroots community development to ACE.
-He currently works as an Analyst for GCI and has held diverse roles across Alaska, including founder of AKIMI / Music Alaska and positions with the Alaska Health Information Exchange, the Anchorage Park Foundation, the Den
+He currently works as an Analyst for GCI and has held diverse roles across Alaska, including founder of AKIMI / Music Alaska and positions with the Alaska Health Information Exchange, the Anchorage Park Foundation, the Dena

-(Current term through 2025) Michael’s residency in Alaska was 29 wonderful years with the last 16 spent as an economic development professional in local, regional, and statewide positions.
+Michael’s residency in Alaska was 29 wonderful years with the last 16 spent as an economic development professional in local, regional, and statewide positions.
 Continuing his work, now in Tacoma Washington, Michael is a strong believer in the role the creative class plays in place-based economic development.
-A
+Attracting talent and therefo

-(Current term through 2025) Michael’s residency in Alaska was 29 wonderful years with the last 16 spent as an economic development professional in local, regional, and statewide positions.
+Michael’s residency in Alaska was 29 wonderful years with the last 16 spent as an economic development professional in local, regional, and statewide positions.
 Continuing his work, now in Tacoma Washington, Michael is a strong believer in the role the creative class plays in place-based economic development.
 Attracting talent and therefore, business and capital investment is often predicated on a community having a high quality of life.
 The arts and culture are a major piece of that puzzle and critical to a community’s long-term resiliency and sustainability.

-(Current term through 2025) Chasen Cunitz, esq. is a father, graduate of Willamette University College of Law, and former AmeriCorps VISTA in service of Alaska Native nonprofits.
+Chasen Cunitz, esq. is a father, graduate of Willamette University College of Law, and former AmeriCorps VISTA in service of Alaska Native nonprofits.
 He previously worked with the ACLU of Alaska's Board of Directors to help safeguard civil rights throughout the 49th State.
-Chasen now works for the EPA and assi
+Chasen now works for the EPA and assists rowing nonprofits in Was

-(Current term through 2025) Chasen Cunitz, esq. is a father, graduate of Willamette University College of Law, and former AmeriCorps VISTA in service of Alaska Native nonprofits.
+Chasen Cunitz, esq. is a father, graduate of Willamette University College of Law, and former AmeriCorps VISTA in service of Alaska Native nonprofits.
 He previously worked with the ACLU of Alaska's Board of Directors to help safeguard civil rights throughout the 49th State.
 Chasen now works for the EPA and assists rowing nonprofits in Washington, and in his spare time, consults for the Bureau of Indian Affairs on Tribal Court development in rural Alaskan communities.

-(Current term through 2025) Senior Manager, Porter and Allison, Inc. Certified Public Accountants
+Senior Manager, Porter and Allison, Inc. Certified Public Accountants

-(Current term through 2027) Project Manager, Anchorage Economic Development Corporation
+Quality of Place Project Manager, Anchorage Economic Development Corporation

 821 N Street, Ste 102, Anchorage, Alaska 99501